docker/docs/content/manuals/docker-hub/repos/manage/builds/setup.md

     >
     > You may need to sign out of your individual account on the source code provider to create the link to the service account.

-6. Optional: Use the SSH keys you generated to set up any builds with private submodules, using the service account and [the previous instructions](troubleshoot.md#build-repositories-with-linked-private-submodules).
+6. Optional.
+Use the SSH keys you generated to set up any builds with private submodules, using the service account and [the previous instructions](troubleshoot.md#build-repositories-with-linked-private-submodules).

 ## What's Next?